meyerauslander/My-Zmanim-Wordpress-Widget/README.md

 Enter your personal information and click 'save'.
 Now you’re ready to enter as many comments as you want!

 # Usage
-* After saving your "My Zmanim" name and key can enter your first comment.
+* After saving your "My Zmanim" name and key, you can enter your first comment.
 * To add your next comment, click on "Add New".
 To view or edit a previous comment, click on "Edit Previous" etc.
 * Be sure to save your changes before clicking to a different comment.